Confidence-gated automation — how to be highly automated without making expensive mistakes

 A threshold is only meaningful if you can measure precision at it.
 That requires a labeled eval set — real inputs with known-correct outputs — and a metric that tracks what you actually care about, which for automation is almost always precision on the auto-acted slice, not overall accuracy.
 Overall accuracy averages in the cases you abstain on and hides the only number that matters: of the things the system acted on by itself, how many were right.

 Treat evals as a regression gate.
-Wire them into CI so that any change to the model, prompt, retrieval layer, or parsing triggers the full run, and the build fails if precision on the gated slice drops below the line.
-Prompt changes are code changes and break things the same way; the only reason teams don’t notice is that they don’t measure.
+Wire them into CI so that any change to the model, prompt, retrieval layer, or parsing triggers the full run against a versioned gold set, and the build fails if precision on the gated slice drops below the line.
+Prompt changes are code changes and break things the same way; a change meant to improve a prompt can quietly hurt it, and the only reason teams don’t notice is that they don’t measure.
 A one-word edit to a system prompt can move precision several points on a slice you weren’t looking at, and without a gate that regression ships silently.

 For pipelines that drive a real browser or UI, you can run the same eval discipline end to end with Playwright — exercise the actual flow, assert on the actual result, and catch the regression where it ships rather than in the model in isolation.
 Most automation breaks at the seams: the model is fine but the value lands in the wrong field, the retry logic double-submits, the selector moved.
 An end-to-end assertion in the real flow catches the class of failure that a model-only eval never sees.